eyuel-msiew/telebirr-js/.github/ISSUE_TEMPLATE/quickstart_issue.md

 ---
-name: ⚠️ Issue with the quickstart code
+name: ⚠️ Issue with the Telebirr code
 about:
   Are you having issues running the code in this repository?
 ---

 <!-- DO NOT DELETE
 validate_template=true
-template_path=.github/ISSUE_TEMPLATE/quickstart_issue.md
+template_path=.github/ISSUE_TEMPLATE/telebirr_issue.md
 -->

 <!--